 Masks are Required

-We require all patients to wear a mask.
+We require all patients, visitors and staff to wear a mask.
 Please bring your own mask; one will be provided if you do not have a mask with you.

 Other Safety Protocols